octalparrot/abuseipd-mt/README.md

 ## Usage

-Run script everyday (you have 5 api get every day)
+Add script to cron and run everyday (in free plan you have 5 api get every day)

 /path/to/file/abusedb.sh